t-moe/zeadl/README.md

 A list of the channels is below the samplerate settings.
 This list contians a checkbox and a color pick for each channel.

 ##How to Install
+You can install the application either in the emulator or on the Beagle Bone Black.
+Use the provided apk's and follow the on-screen instructions

+##How to Build
+We use Android-Studio with gradle as buildsystem.
-There are two ways to install this app on your device; you can build and run either beaglebone or emulator build.
-You can switch your flavor by choosing your build variant in "Build Variants":
+You can build either for the beaglebone or the emulator.
+You can switch your flavor by choosing your build variant in the "Build Variants" Menu:

 <img src="https://cloud.githubusercontent.com/assets/11633618/7190150/42f6b2c4-e484-11e4-9071-693b22db8575.png" width="100" />

-After your choice, you can run the Android Studio Project on your device!
+After choosing the right flavor you can start the app normally via the "Run" or the "Debug" button in Android-Studio.

+Note: There's a start_adb.sh script in the root folder which helps you setting up the ADB connection to your beagle bone.

 ##How to Extend
 - Subclass SensorGroup and SensorChannel.